 Part of achieving this is helping students to draw from all life experiences, not just the good ones.

 “The way you [Boori] bring your life experiences into the story, that connects with the kids and that’s what teachers can do to get a really strong relationship going with them.
-You’re being upfront and honest about all the scary, funny things that have happened to you as a kid, and you’re just bringing that into their lives,” Phil said.
+You’re being upfront and honest about all the scary, funny things that have happened to you as a kid, and you’re just bringing that into their lives,” she said.

 Join our literacy community on Facebook.